-City elections are held in the City of Ann Arbor every year.
+City elections are held in the City of Ann Arbor every even year.
 Elections are held on the first Tuesday after the first Monday in August (Primary) and November (General).
-Special elections are held on the first Tuesday after the first Monday in May or the fourth Tuesday in February as needed.
+Special elections are held on the first Tuesday after the first Monday in May as needed.
 The City Clerk is the city's chief elections officer and is responsible for the administration of all city elections.
-One councilmember from each of the city's five wards is elected each year in November.
-The mayor is elected in even-year elections in November.
-All are two-year terms.
+One councilmember from each of the city's five wards is elected each even year in November for a four-year staggered term.
+The mayor is elected in the even-year mid-term elections in November.
+All are four-year terms.

 Running for City Office

 Municipal elections in the City of Ann Arbor are open and PARTISAN.
 Candidates' political party affiliations are listed on the ballot.
 However, it is not necessary to declare political party preference in order to vote in a primary election in the City of Ann Arbor.
 To vote in any city election, you must be a qualified voter in the State of Michigan and the City of Ann Arbor.

 Pursuant to City Charter (13.4), City Primary elections for mayor and City Council are held only if necessary.
 If "petitions have been filed for no more than one candidate for the office from each political party nominating candidates therefore, no primary election shall be held respective to that office."

 The filing deadline to run as a partisan City Council candidate in 2022 is April 19, 2022, at 4 p.m.
 Those candidates who wish to run without party affiliation (independent) have until July 21, 2022 at 4 p.m. to file petitions for the November General Election.